 4. Weird peace.

-I cannot explain this phenomenon but when I decided to enter the ministry there was this weird kind of peace that came over me.
-I knew that we I entered ministry it would be an adventure and I wouldn’t know where God will lead me.
-I will just follow but the peace that transcends all understanding was what I experienced up until now.
+I cannot explain this phenomenon, but when I decided to enter the ministry, this weird kind of peace came over me.
+I knew it would be an adventure when I entered the ministry and I wouldn’t know where God would lead me.
+Of course, I will follow, but the peace that transcends all understanding is what I have experienced up until now.

 5. Giftings and Abilities

-I think number 5 and number 3 is closely connected.
+I think number 5 and number 3 are closely connected.
 Know what you are strong at and how you can add value to the team.
-If the church is already full of preachers and your gift of preaching there might be a low probability of you getting hired.
+If the church is already full of preachers and your gift of preaching, there might be a low probability of you getting hired.

 This principle is also applicable in the secular setting.
 Know your gifts and work on your gifts.
-The gifts and abilities are God-given so that you can accomplish more by focusing on where God has gifted you.
+The gifts and abilities are God-given, so you can accomplish more by focusing on where God has gifted you.